pantheon-systems/documentation/source/content/start-states/wordpress.md

 #### <a name="20221018" class="release-update"></a>Replace mu-plugin with a format consistent with pantheon-systems/pantheon-mu-plugin

 This commit aligns the mu-plugin format to [our standalone repository](https://github.com/pantheon-systems/pantheon-mu-plugin), and will allow for the mu-plugin to receive updates from that repo whenever an updated version of WordPress is released.
-If you'd like to suggest changes to our mu-plugin, create an issue or open a PR [here](https://github.com/pantheon-systems/pantheon-mu-plugin).
+If you'd like to suggest changes to our mu-plugin, create an issue or open a PR [in `pantheon-mu-plugin` issues](https://github.com/pantheon-systems/pantheon-mu-plugin/issues).

 The commit also adds a standardized mu-plugin `loader.php` file that additional mu-plugins can be added to manually if more are necessary to include in our default upstreams in the future.